 REMARK: The symmetry of H does not necessarily imply the symmetry of the eigenfunctions.
 It only says that given an eigenfunction, the symmetry operation will generate other solutions which may or may not be independent of the original eigenfunction.
+If they are independent, then there will be degeneracy.
 As we will discuss later, in fact eigenfunctions form irreducible representations of the symmetry group.